duckietown/docs-brown/book/doc-sky/40-sensors-project/59-docker.md

 This will start a screen session with each of the ros nodes needed to run the drone and make it fly.

+When using this container, you will want to bring down all the other containers.
+We recommend doing this from the Portainer page, stopping all the running containers.
+Note that you will need to do this each time you reboot the drone.